Slawomir-Kwiatkowski/flask-contracts/README.md

 Only customers of deliveries will be able to issue orders, while contractors will be able to reserve available delivery appointments and generate a pdf document with a barcode (https://www.slawomirkwiatkowski.pl/index.php/en/2021/07/16/reportlab-generating-and-downloading-pdf-in-flask/)

-You can try the app here: https://flask-contracts.herokuapp.com
+You can try the app here: https://flask-contracts.herokuapp.com (In order to be able to create, view and accept contracts you must create an account - respectively the customer or the contractor)